Ensues/Ensues/README.md

 **`Digital Craftsman (Developer / Designer / Programmer)`**

 I'm a 3rd Year <b> Bachelors Of Science In Computer Science </b> student at <b> Tarlac State University </b> helping in building the digital world one step at a time.
+I am focusing on all things data, but primarily data analysis, data science, and machine learning.
+But, I still have some exposure and knowledge from software and web development.
 My coding projects were built from the ground up, from planning and designing all the way to solving real-life problems with code.
 I like designing, data, and money 🎨📊💸

 <div align="center">
   <br>